fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 We have looked into how to pull the changes via Git, and discussed that contributions can introduce new requirements to the host operating system that leads to updates or changes in the documentation–mentioning how hard it is to keep in sync.
 Explained how to look into the contributions to understand the nature of the change and get hints about new features.

-To complete, provided a step-by-step walkthrough the install and setup process for the Fleek Network Lightning CLI and Systemd service.
+To complete, provided a step-by-step walkthrough the installation and setup process for the Fleek Network Lightning CLI and Systemd service.

 Discover more about the project by [watching/contributing on GitHub](https://github.com/fleek-network/lightning), following us on [Twitter](https://twitter.com/fleek_net), and joining [our community Discord](https://discord.gg/fleekxyz) for any updates.